PoisotLab/MetawebTransferLearning/outline.md

 Canadian community.
-Leveraging the predictive potential from *t-SVD* subspaces as well as a random dot product graph (RDPG), we multiply the inferred left and right Canadian subspaces at a given threshold to predict the mammalian Canadian metaweb (see the extended methods for a more comprehensive breakdown of the methods).
+Leveraging the predictive potential from *t-SVD* subspaces as well as a random dot product graph (RDPG), we multiply the inferred left and right Canadian subspaces at a given threshold to predict the mammalian Canadian food web (see the extended methods for a more comprehensive breakdown of the methods).
 This yields a Canadian mammalian food web, consisting of 223 species and approximately 6000 interactions (refer either to fig 1 or 2?).

 > Figure 2: A: Possibly ROC-AUC, B: Body mass, C: omnivory (unless we have this
 > as panels in fig 1)

+*Statistical validation*
+Here we talk about 'statistical' ways we can validate the model outputs

+*Biological validation*
+Here we talk about biological validity of the model outputs

 *The validity of the knowledge:*
 At face value this technique is shown to perform excellently when